sharemind-sdk/sharemind-web-application-tutorial/tutorial.md

 ## Introduction

-Sharemind Web Gateway (SWG) and Sharemind Web Client (SWC) are Node.js modules for building web applications that use Sharemind MPC for privacy-preserving computation.
-The SWG is used to build a gateway application that is hosted together with each Sharemind Application Server to relay data and queries between Sharemind and the web application.
-The SWC is used to secret share data within the browser, send the secret shared data to Sharemind and call out SecreC programs to handle said data.
+Sharemind Web Gateway and Sharemind Web Client are Node.js modules for building web applications that use Sharemind MPC for privacy-preserving computation.
+The Sharemind Web Gateway is used to build a gateway application that is hosted together with each Sharemind Application Server to relay data and queries between Sharemind and the web application.
+The Sharemind Web Client is used to secret share data within the browser, send the secret shared data to Sharemind and call out SecreC programs to handle said data.

 This tutorial teaches how to create Sharemind web applications through a simple example application.
 In the example application, web clients send their